 For full details about the application process, see the Home Office EU Settlement Scheme applicant information.

-The Home Office offers some assistance for people who have difficulties using technology or who need extra help to apply.
-A person may need to get legal advice from an immigration adviser, particularly if their matter is complex.
-See our information for help finding an immigration adviser and the list of organisations that have been funded by the Home Office to help people to apply to the EU Settlement Scheme.
+It is advisable for a person to obtain legal advice from an immigration adviser, particularly if they are making a late application or if their matter is complex.
+See our information for help finding an immigration adviser and the list of organisations that have been funded by the Home Office to help people apply to the EU Settlement Scheme.

 A person can also contact the Home Office EU Settlement Scheme Resolution Centre online or by phone, or can request support with an online application from the Home Office We Are Digital service.